 30% of India's lands are fast degrading.

-Land degradation is defined as a decline in productivity of the land, in terms of biodiversity or economic value.
-This can be caused by climate (droughts, floods etc.) or human-induced factors (urbanisation, industrialisation, change in land-use etc.)
+A land is considered degraded when there is loss in productivity, biodiversity or economic value.
+This can be caused by climate (droughts, floods etc.) or human-induced factors (industrialisation, change in land-use etc.)

-More than half of the degraded land is rain-fed agricultural land or designated forest lands.
-This degradation weakens our first line of defence against a rapidly changing climate and increases food security risks for a burgeoning population.
+More than half of the degraded land is either agricultural land or designated forest lands.
+This degradation weakens our first line of defence against a rapidly changing climate.